thomersch/grandine/README.md

 	* `tiler` generates vector tiles from spatial data

 **Word of Warning:** This is very much work in progress.
 Please refrain from using this for anything more than experiments.
-If you find bugs or improvments you are welcome to contribute some :)
+If you find bugs or improvements you are welcome to contribute some :)